Combining Glass Cockpit and Analog

 Since these important exercises are required training in our courses, it is preferable to spend the ground time on them when the weather prevents you from flying.
-Another option during a bad weather day may be to use the power plug-in to the Cessna 172 S to practice the glass cockpit procedures, using the airplane on the ground as a procedures simulator.
+Another option during a bad weather day may be to use the power plug-in to our Pier Archer LX to practice the glass cockpit procedures, using the airplane on the ground as a procedures simulator.
 With all of these backup plans available, you will rarely have a lesson cancelled.
 You can keep moving forward toward the finish line while staying engaged and proficient during the process.

 Thorough Classroom Ground School